 International and Global Studies Majors with Disciplinary Focus in History: Students must complete a 0100-level course and five other courses, including a 0400-level seminar normally taken in the senior year.
 The seminar and at least two other courses should be within the regional focus, and at least one course should be outside the regional focus.
 With the permission of the History Department Chair, up to two of these courses can be taken abroad.

-Beginning with the Class of 2015, AP and IB credit cannot be counted towards a minor in history.
+AP and IB credit cannot be counted towards a minor in history.

 Honors: To earn departmental honors, high honors*, or highest honors** a student must have at least a 3.4, 3.5*, or 3.67** average or above in history department courses other than the senior thesis, have an oral examination on the senior thesis, and receive a grade of at least B+, A-*, or A** on the thesis (HIST 0700).